Riketta/GabeFixCam/README.md

+# Warning!!!
+#### Due to patch 7.3 no simple way to update this tool.
+Futhermore, using tools like this now too risky.
+Be careful.

 # World of WarCraft Legion camera zoomer
 GabeFixCam zooming your camera over ingame limit.
 Current maximum camera range in WoW with macro (/console cameraDistanceMaxFactor) is 39.0, with this tool you can set range to 40 and more.